The Scrum Guide™

 Ken Schwaber and Jeff Sutherland first co-presented Scrum at the OOPSLA conference in 1995.
 This presentation essentially documented the learning that Ken and Jeff gained over the previous few years applying Scrum.

 The history of Scrum is already considered long.
-To honor the first places where it was tried and refined, we recognize Individual, Inc., Fidelity Investments, and IDX (now GE Medical).
+To honor the first places where it was tried and refined, we recognize Individual, Inc., Fidelity Investments, and IDX (now GE Health).

 The Scrum Guide documents Scrum as developed and sustained for 20-plus years by Jeff Sutherland and Ken Schwaber.
 Other sources provide you with patterns, processes, and insights that complement the Scrum framework.
 These optimize productivity, value, creativity, and pride.